 - First-aid supplies: You should always have a first aid kid that has band-aids, ointments, and gauzes at the very least.

 - Food: Hunting can be very draining, so make sure to bring a lot of food.
 Dried fruits, trail mixes, and granola bars are some of your best options.

 You’ll learn a lot of hunting tips from the internet but nothing comes close to firsthand experience.
 When hunting in Mexico for the first time, don’t be afraid to get into the field.
 The experience you’ll have—either good or bad—will you improve as a hunter in the long run.

 Hunting in Mexico is a great experience that’s surely one for the books.
-This country has a lot to offer to aspire and professional hunters—things that you can’t see and experience from anywhere else in the world.
+This country has a lot to offer to aspiring and professional hunters—things that you can’t see and experience anywhere else in the world.

 But before you hop on a plane or train to go to Mexico to hunt, take the time to do thorough research on what rules and regulations are you expected to follow.
 Having this knowledge is essential for you to ensure that your upcoming hunting trip in this country will not result in fines and penalties.

 State of Sinaloa, northeast, west, and northwest of El Fuerte, respectively, are Presa Huites, Presa Miguel Hidalgo, and Presa Josefa Ortiz de Domingues.
 This area is very popular for hunting Canada goose, various duck species (canvasback, mallard, pintail, redhead, teal, widgeon, and others), quail, and white-wing dove.